Insane in the Mainframe: Plot

-While at Big Apple Bank to open a retirement fund, Fry and Bender become involved in a holdup.
+After spending $100 (his entire life savings) 'investing' in lottery tickets, Fry decides to open a retirement fund.
+While at the Big Apple Bank, he and Bender become involved in a holdup.
 The criminally insane robot Roberto hands them bags of cash for their trouble, and after he runs off, Fry and Bender are charged for their role in the robbery.
-At the trial, Roberto surreptitiously threatens to kill Fry should Fry testify against him.
+At the trial, Roberto surreptitiously threatens to kill Fry should Fry testify against him (which the presiding judge recognised as an established legal precedent).
 After pleading insanity on the advice of their lawyer, Fry was going to be sent to a human asylum, and Bender to a robot asylum; yet since the human asylum is overcrowded (as poverty had been deemed a mental illness by the judge), both Fry and Bender are sent to the HAL Institute for Criminally Insane Robots.

 Once there, Fry undergoes a torturous physical examination, to Bender's enjoyment.
 To make matters worse, the doctors refuse to acknowledge that Fry is human, due to their logic that, if Fry is a patient in a robot asylum, he must be a robot, completely disregarding that he is a biological life form.
 Fry is roomed with car salesman Malfunctioning Eddie, who is undergoing treatment for his condition of exploding when surprised or shocked.
 Fry perseveres, surviving on food coughed up by a sick vending machine robot, but his mental state continues to rapidly deteriorate.

 When Fry thinks he is going to be released, Malfunctioning Eddie gets released instead, and Fry gets a new roommate: the insane bank robber Roberto, who was captured after robbing the same bank again.
 The day after suffering a complete mental breakdown, Fry is released, having been "cured" of his delusion of humanity, causing him to think he is a robot.
 Roberto, fed up with life in the asylum, breaks out and takes Bender with him.